Dez Cadena: 1990s

 During the mid-1990s, Cadena teamed up with George Hurley and Tom Troccoli to form Vida.
-Originally VIDA was formed w/ former Saccharine Trust drummer, Tony Cicero.
+Originally VIDA was formed with former Saccharine Trust drummer Tony Cicero.

 The original line-up recording of the Minutemen tune Reserved for 99' can be found on the cover compilation "Our Band Could Be Your Life".
 Their self-titled album was released by Blue Man from Uranus Records.
 The band has since dissolved.
 He also played with raucous Hermosa Beach bar band The Jim Mellon Quartet, as well as Steve Reed and Dave Markey in Carnage Asada.
 Cadena played guitar and sang lead vocals for the super-group Chop on their only single, which consisted of Blue Öyster Cult covers.
 The group also included Mike Watt, Dave Markey, Dave Peterson, and Dave Travis.

 In around 1999, Cadena toured as part of ex-Guns N' Roses bassist Duff McKagan's solo band to promote McKagan's latest album Beautiful Disease which was never actually released because of the merger between Universal and PolyGram, but promoted on tour.